nobuyuki83/Physics-based_Animation_2021S/doc/submit.md

 ## Trouble Shooting

-I mistakenly submit the assignement in the `main` branch
+- I mistakenly submit the assignement in the `main` branch
   - Make a branch `task<number>` and submit again
+- Many library files are shown when I type `git status`
+  - add `pba-<username>/.gitignore` the directory/files need to be ignored